vedmant/kohana-menu/README.md

 The parameter of `set_current()` is the URL value of the respective item or its ID.

 # Licence

+The Kohana module started out as a fork of the original Kohana Menu module by [Bastian Bräu](http://github.com/b263/kohana-menu), but is now independently developed.

 The MIT License (MIT)
 Copyright (c) 2012 Ando Roots